lightningames/testqr/README.md

 ## TODO

+NOTE: this is a sub repo in a larger project.
+Lets see if we can get one method transitioned to the new way of doing things.

 - remove dependency on rsvg-convert
 - remove dependency on templates
 - migrate method in template_test.py to svgwrite as in sample_code.py